pierogis/pierogis/docs/cli.rst

 .. code-block:: console

-   $ pyrogis togo ./cooked --fps 50
+   $ pierogis togo ./cooked --fps 50

 ``togo`` can be used to take this input directory and compile into a movie file.
 This happens automatically for other subcommands